6 Parenting Resolutions You Can Keep in 2023

 That’s where a family meeting comes in.

 To get buy-in from everyone, assign rotating jobs to each member of the family (Meeting Leader, Note Taker, Snack Server, etc.), provide refreshments, and make it fun.
 Not only will you connect as a family, but your kids will start stepping up and taking on more responsibility–and no one will be left behind at swimming practice again!

 Note: For Positive Parenting Solutions Members, revisit Session 6 for in-depth details on how to effectively host and implement family meetings.

 There has never been a better time to make a change in your parenting habits.
 Your family is too important NOT to be the center of your New Year’s resolutions.

 But don’t worry, even if the New Year has left you feeling frazzled, there’s no need to hit the panic button.
-Start 2022 with these tips and tools, and get ready for the most peaceful, and most enjoyable year yet.
+Start 2023 with these tips and tools, and get ready for the most peaceful, most enjoyable year yet.

 If you’d like to learn more strategies to bring out the best in your kids, I’d love for you to JOIN ME FOR A FREE ONLINE PARENTING CLASS!